2014 FIFA World Cup: Discipline

 The most notable disciplinary case was that of Uruguayan striker Luis Suárez, who was suspended for nine international matches and banned from taking part in any football-related activity (including entering any stadium) for four months, following a biting incident on Italian defender Giorgio Chiellini.
 He was also fined CHF100,000.
-After an appeal to the Court of Arbitration for Sport, Suárez was later allowed to participate in training and friendly matches with new club Barcelona.
+After an appeal to the Court of Arbitration for Sport, Suárez was later allowed to participate in training and friendly matches with his new club Barcelona.

+A player was automatically suspended for the next match for the following offences: